How To Clean Bifold Doors: A Handy Guide

 Remove excess cleaning fluid, and dry the surface by rubbing it with a dry cloth.

-You’re now able to really clean the door.
+You’re now able to really clean your concertina doors.
 Wipe gently but firmly until any stains are gone.
 You’d be surprised how much dirt a door can accumulate over the course of a few months – particularly if it’s in a high-traffic area of the property.
 Don’t use too much fluid, and the door should dry naturally as you go on.
 If you’ve got a robust finish on your door, like a coat or two of gloss paint, then you’ll probably find that cleaning is easy.

 Bifold doors are mainly made up of glass panels.
 To finish the cleaning process you need to get the glass sparkling.
 Use warm, soapy water with a touch of washing up liquid or window cleaning solution.
 Keep suds to a minimum though, and if you’re using a glass cleaner try to limit its application to any surrounding paintwork.
 Clean one panel at a time, and when you’ve finished, pick up your squeegee to remove the water and soap.
 Start at the top of your door panel and work downwards in a reverse ‘S’ shape.
 Wipe the squeegee clean at regular intervals to reduce the risk of re-applying dirt.
 Repeat this process for each glass panel.